RahuRabh/uniLinkTree/README.md

 # UniLink

-UniLink is an alternative to Linktree, designed to help users create, share, and manage collections of links efficiently.
+UniLink is a free way to host and show all your social links in one place, designed to help users create, share, and manage collections of links efficiently.
 This project allows users to create a personalized page where they can list their important links and share a single URL with others.

 ## Table of Contents